Bespoke, Custom & Personalised Cakes

 If you already have a clear idea in your head and it does not yet exist in cake form, bespoke is likely the right route.

-If you have found a cake you adore and simply want to add a name, date or short message, personalised it is.
+If you have found a cake you adore and simply want to add a name, age, date, initials, supplied photo print or short message, personalised it is.

 And if you are still unsure, that is perfectly normal.
 Most people are not in the habit of categorising cakes with forensic precision.
 Usually, the difference becomes obvious the moment you start describing what you want the cake to do.

-Choose Bespoke IfYou need an original cake designed around a person, place, theme, story, brand or event.
+Choose Bespoke IfYou need an original cake designed from a blank page around a person, place, theme, story, brand or event.

-Choose Personalised IfYou love the cake as it is and only need a message, name or date added.
+Choose Personalised IfYou love the cake as it is and only need a name, age, date, initials, supplied photo print or short message.

 07 Next Step